opensimworld/active-npcs/README.md

+This is a full-featured controller for creating interactive NPCs, scripting them (through notecards) and creating waypoints of your region so that the NPCs can roam around.

-You can get the OSW NPC package from the OpenSimWorld region in OSGrid: hg.osgrid.org:80:OpenSimWorld
+You can get the OSW NPC package from the OpenSimWorld region in OSGrid, where you can also see them in action:

+hg.osgrid.org:80:OpenSimWorld

+(move down near the bunker to find the package)

 ==Installation==